- Undergraduate Students

 Campus and Crime Map

-- All first-year undergraduate students who meet the criteria and apply before the deadline are guaranteed a place in university accommodation.
+- All first-year undergraduate students who meet the criteria and apply before the deadline are guaranteed a place in university or managed partnership accommodation.

-- Newcastle upon Tyne, in North East England, is known as a friendly, lively city.
+- Newcastle upon Tyne, in North East England, is known as a friendly, welcoming, and lively city.

-- Students enjoy the city's vibrant nightlife, fantastic shopping facilities and an excellent standard of living, all at a relatively low cost.
+- Students enjoy the city's vibrant nightlife, diverse cultural venues, quirky music scene, fantastic shopping facilities, and an excellent standard of living – all at a relatively low cost.

-- Close to the city is the glorious North Sea coast, and the peace and tranquility of the surrounding countryside.
+- Close to the city is the glorious North Sea coast, and the peace and tranquillity of the surrounding hills, forests, and countryside.

 - Bars and pubs in the city centre are cheap and welcoming to students at weekends and on special student nights.
-The Quayside is particularly popular, with a range of bars, pubs, restaurants and live music venues.
+The Quayside and the quirkier Ouseburn Valley are particularly popular, with a range of bars, pubs, restaurants and live music venues.
 The Gateshead Millennium Bridge for pedestrians and cyclists now links the Quayside area to Gateshead Quays, where the BALTIC Centre for Contemporary Art and Sage Gateshead concert venue can be found.

 - Major music acts play at the O2 Academy, City Hall and the Metro Radio Arena, which also hosts basketball and ice hockey.
 Many of the numerous art galleries and museums are free entry, and there are four theatres.
 The Discovery Museum reveals Newcastle's history, the Great North Museum is a spectacular natural history museum, enjoy fun with science at the Life Science Centre or climb the 132 steps to the top of the Castle Keep for unrivalled panoramic views across the city.
 Cinemas include the eclectic Art Deco Tyneside Cinema, and the 12-screen Gate cinema.